tomhrr/cosh/doc/all.md

 corresponding cryptographic hash for that input as a list of bytes.
 (See `hex` for conversion of that output into a hexadecimal string.)

+`b64e` takes a single string argument, byte, or generator over strings or bytes and returns a generator over the base64-encoded result, where each element is a single base64 character.  `b64d` performs the reverse operation, with the result being a generator over the individual bytes.

 `range` takes an integer and returns a generator over the integers from zero to that integer, minus one.